 Even the most powerful of Candida strains such as those that are resistant to fluconazole, a noted antifungal medication, is no match for clove oil.

-What makes lemon so popular as a flavoring, besides tasting great, is it’s many health benefits.
-Lemons are antiviral, astringent, antiseptic and anti-inflammatory, and the most important one for this topic being antifungal.
+What makes lemon so popular as a flavoring, besides tasting great, is its many health benefits.
+Lemons are antiviral, astringent, antiseptic and anti-inflammatory, and the most important one for this topic is antifungal.
 This antifungal property is most effective in your gut.
-There are several different acids inherent in lemons which are effective in breaking down food.
+There are several different acids inherent in lemons that are effective in breaking down food.

 If your digestive system is more efficient, it’s less likely that fungus will be able to grow and thrive there.
 Hence, it’s important that your body can break down food as easily as possible.
-Lemon can be taken a variety of different ways and can be used in a number of recipes so it’s an easy essential oil to include in your diet.
+Lemon can be taken in a variety of different ways and can be used in a number of recipes so it’s one of the easiest essential oils to include in your diet.